 Investing in the stock market can be daunting for the uninitiated.
 Enter dollar-cost averaging – an investing technique where you invest in the market by contributing a set amount on a regular schedule – which takes the guess work out of timing the market and can help you save for your future.

 What is dollar cost averaging?
 It’s pretty simple, actually.
-Start with a modest sum of money, say $100.
-(Possibly even less – many firms will let you set up an automatic investing plan for as little as $50 a month).
+Let's say for example you start with a modest sum of money – say $100.
+(Possibly even less – many firms will let you set up an automatic investing plan for as little as $50 a month.)
 You use that money to buy as many shares of a given stock, bond or mutual fund as you can.
 The next month, you do the same.
 You may be able to automatically deduct the amount from your bank account each month, so you won’t even have to think about it.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.

 Securities offered through Voya Financial Advisors, Inc. member SIPC.

 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.